Ensifera-rules/Ensifera-SRD/pages/exploration.md

 The Referee describes any anomalies, peculiarities or obvious dangers.
 Once a feature has been described, the way the players interact with it may or may not put them in danger.

 **Fast**
-The group makes noise and is unable to spot hidden dangers and small clues.
-It has no chance to surprise.
+The group makes noise and is unable to spot details and dangers even merely hidden.
+It has no chance to surprise and is surprised on a 4-in-6 chance.

 ### Stealth
 Global stealth is abstracted by the chance to surprise (see Encounters).
 If you gain Surprise or you are already aware of creatures who are not aware of you...
 #### Moving silently
 As long as the following conditions are met, you can move around undetected without a test.
-They are unaware of your presence (you are undetected and there is no alert).
+* They are unaware of your presence (you are undetected and there is no alert).
-You are not overloaded or wearing heavy armor (light and medium are OK).
+* You are not overloaded or wearing heavy armor (light and medium are OK).
-You stay in stealth areas (tall grass, behind objects, passages where you can’t be seen easily, etc.).
+* You stay in "stealth areas" (tall grass, behind objects, passages where you can’t be seen easily, etc.).

 Make an Agility test to move stealthily in an exposed area, but only if it would be possible to pass undetected (you can’t walk in front of guards without being seen).
 Also test to stay stealthy while risking noise (walking on dry leaves, jumping down, killing someone, etc).
-If you have to both cross an exposed area and risk noise, the test is Very Hard.
+If you have to both cross an exposed area and risk noise, you are spotted.
-In the event of an alert, you can’t move in the open or risk noise without being automatically spotted (either seen or heard), and you have to make an Agility test to move unseen even in stealth areas.
+In the event of an alert, you can’t move in the open or risk noise without being spotted (either seen or heard), and you have to make an Agility test to move unseen even in stealth areas.
 If you don’t move, you can hide.
 #### Hiding
-If you’re well hidden, a creature must actively Search you to find you (see Perception).
+If you’re well hidden, a creature must actively Search you to find you, as they would for a trap or secret door.
-Stealth deathblow
+#### Stealth deathblow
-An unaware target can be killed or wounded easily (see Combat, Vanquish).
+If you manage to get close enough a target while they are unaware, and you can ensure a killing blow (mitigate armor, size, etc), the victim is slain instantly.
+Otherwise, you automatically deal 1 damage for each of your attacks (special resistances still apply).
 Attacking an alert target while you are unseen is a normal attack with Surprise rather than a deathblow.

 ### Light
 A single source of light is sufficient to see the coarse features of a typical room, but the details require closer inspection.
 Each inspection requires a separate light source to be carried out in parallel.